Back in Delhi after 10+ years!

 The next place to visit was Pushkar.
 A tiny town with a relaxing vibe.
 As this was a place to visit some friends, we stayed a bit longer in Pushkar and just enjoyed the time there.
 It is great for shopping but there are not so many sights.

 Unfortunately, our time in Rajasthan was already over, but on my next trip, I’ll definitely add Udaipur, Jodhpur and Jaisalmer to the itinerary!
 I totally fell in love with Rajasthan and there is so much to see and do I could stay there for months!
-And that’s only a small part of India!
+And that’s only a small part of the country!

 The train to Varanasi